ucb-152/lab6/NEURON_PROFILE.md

 - Organization: ucberkeley
 - Bucket: lab6

-For all other parameters, just clikc enter to use the default values.
+For all other parameters, just click enter to use the default values.

 ## Using neuron-profile
 To create the NEFF and NTFF files to run `neuron-profile` with, add the decorator below to the target kernel, replacing the `@nki.jit` decorator.